 I was trained at the Interlochen Arts Academy by David Holland, spent a year at the University of Evansville studying viola with Joel Lipton and pedagogy with Carol Dallinger, later received a Bachelor of Music and a minor in German from the University of Wisconsin after study with Joseph Hawthorne and Diane Balko.

 Next came a Master of Music diploma in Performance with a minor in Music Theory from the Manhattan School of Music, where I studied viola and chamber music with the renowned Lillian Fuchs.
 During grad school, I lived in the brownstone owned by violinist Carroll Glenn and pianist Eugene List, and had their practicing and teaching drifting throughout the house.
 Miss Glenn even included me in a series of quartet performances at that time.

 I finished off the degree menu (or have I?) at the University of Iowa as the Research Assistant to William Preucil Sr., studying performance and pedagogy.
 Notable orchestra conductor-teachers were Byron Hanson at IAA and James Dixon at Iowa.

-Non-degree study has been in Suzuki and Rolland teacher training, baroque workshops on viola, violin, viola da gamba and baroque dance, and languages - Spanish, Latin and Italian
+Non-degree study has been in Suzuki and Rolland teacher training, baroque workshops on viola, violin, viola da gamba, fiddle, and baroque dance, and languages - Spanish, Latin, Italian and a bit of Irish.